asinghMsc/financialLLM/README.md

     <h3>Training (Conceptual)</h3>
     <p>The model was trained using a dataset of expense records, where each record consisted of a "prompt" (the expense details) and a "target" (the expense category).
 The training process involved:</p>
     <ul>
-        <li><strong>Data Preparation:</strong> Transforming raw expense data into a format suitable for the model, including tokenisation and numerical encoding.</li>
+        <li><b>Data Preparation:</b> Transforming raw expense data into a format suitable for the model, including tokenisation and numerical encoding.</li>
-        <li><strong>Model Architecture:</strong> A custom transformer model was built, incorporating self-attention mechanisms and feed-forward networks to learn complex relationships within the data.</li>
+        <li><b>Model Architecture:</b> A custom transformer model was built, incorporating self-attention mechanisms and feed-forward networks to learn complex relationships within the data.</li>
-        <li><strong>Training Loop:</strong> Iteratively feeding the model training data, calculating the loss between predicted and actual categories, and updating the model's parameters using an optimiser.
+        <li><b>Training Loop:</b> Iteratively feeding the model training data, calculating the loss between predicted and actual categories, and updating the model's parameters using an optimiser.
 The model's performance was monitored on a separate validation set, and the best performing model checkpoint was saved.</li>
     </ul>

     <h3>Inference</h3>